-4 | IMPROVE ENVIRONMENT AND RESOURCES
+4 IMPROVE ENVIRONMENT AND RESOURCES Forecast View

-Focus for next month

-Fleet/Vehicle Prep: Make Ready: Continue project planning activities relating to the Vehicle Preparation, and development of the Vehicle Preparation Business Case.
+Focus for next month Key risks and challenges Fleet/Vehicle Prep: Make Ready: Continue project planning activities relating to the Vehicle Preparation, and development of the Vehicle Preparation Business Case.
 Vehicle Procurement: Continue to work with FRU supplier to deliver vehicles in accordance with the revised production plan.
 Approval being sought for the DCA business case.
 Information Management &Technology: Ensure the scope of options is completed and presented to the Executive Leadership Team, and to prepare business case to agree preferred option.

-Infection Control and Prevention: Begin roll out of agreed protective clothing packs

-Key risks and challenges

-- Information Management & Technology: A risk that other priorities within IM&T team causing delay the completion of options paper and business case. - Procurement of Fast Response Units This remains a challenge due to deadline and on-going issues with supplier.
-A revised production plan in place, with an agreed timeline for delivery extended to September 16. - Double Crew Ambulance Final approval of business case has not been received from NHSI.
+Infection Control and Prevention: Begin roll out of agreed protective clothing packs Information Management & Technology: A risk that other priorities within IM&T team causing delay the completion of options paper and business case.
+Procurement of Fast Response Units - This remains a challenge due to deadline and on-going issues with supplier.
+A revised production plan in place, with an agreed timeline for delivery extended to September 16.
+Double Crew Ambulance - Final approval of business case has not been received from NHSI.
 Until approval received, a final date of delivering of 140 vehicles has not yet been confirmed

-Deliverable Lead

-Fleet / Vehicle Preparation Andrew Grimshaw

-Information Management and Technology Andrew Grimshaw

-Infection prevention and control Fenella Wrigley

-Facilities and Estates Sandra Adams

-Resilience functions Paul Woodrow

-Operations Management Paul Woodrow

-Improving operational productivity Paul Woodrow

-Cost improvement programme Andrew Grimshaw

-Frontline equipment and uniforms Paul Woodrow / Andrew Grimshaw
+Deliverable Lead July 2016 Augus t 2016 - Deliverable Complete On Track Delayed At Risk Complete On Track Delayed At Risk Fleet / Vehicle Preparation Andrew Grimshaw 1 Information Management and Technology Andrew Grimshaw 1 Infection prevention and control Fenella Wrigley Facilities and Estates Sandra Adams No milestones for Theme 4 in August 2016 Resilience functions Paul Woodrow Operations Management Paul Woodrow Improving operational productivity Paul Woodrow Cost improvement programme Andrew Grimshaw Frontline equipment and uniforms Paul Woodrow / Andrew Grimshaw